818ajian/doc/notebook/2-AP/Antenna.md

 A = Antenna('S1R1.vsh3')
 ```

-The object antenna can show itself just by typing it's name.
+The object antenna shows itself just by typing it's name.

 ```python
 A